 - Use some old fridge racks which have sat in a shed for years waiting for just such a project to be dreamed up, as a potential base for the heap allowing the compost to be raised off the ground by a few inches.

 - Use some surplus Celotex sheets cluttering a barn to insulate ‘The Reactor’.

 - Get the whole thing up and running before serious frosts arrive this winter.

-- Fortunately we should have enough raw material to fuel the reactor until spring given the autumnal leaves, easy access to a source of cardboard, herbaceous autumnal garden waste, poultry manure from the recently acquired flock, wood chips/dust from chainsaw logging up.
-Oh and Plenty of Pee.
+- Fortunately, we should have enough raw material to fuel the reactor until spring given the autumnal leaves, easy access to a source of cardboard, herbaceous autumnal garden waste, poultry manure from the recently acquired flock, wood chips/dust from chainsaw logging up.
+Oh, and plenty of pee, for additional nitrogen input.

 Will it work?
 More details are planned for my next post.
 And if it doesn’t work, well, I’ve now publicised the pseudo-technical inadequacies of my plans for all to criticise.
 Speak now and alert me to any major flaws in my thinking, before the disappointment of failure kicks in.
-(Addendum – There are a lot of posts now about how this idea has developed and its implementation.
-If you want to find the other posts quickly, then Click on the “Heating our Greenhouse with Compost” pages below the header image on the blog Home Page.)
+(Addendum – there are a lot of subsequent posts which I’ve written now about how this idea has developed and its implementation.
+If you want to find the other posts quickly, then Click here).

-Now, back to “The Reactor”, whilst meanwhile the ever willing Fiona gets stuck into levelling the site…
+Now, back to “The Reactor”, where the ever willing Fiona gets stuck into levelling the site.

-From above: Sorbus sargentiana leaves, Sedum ‘Autumn Joy’, Clematis viticella ‘Polish Spirit’, Lower Copse with Saxifrage fortunei rubrifolia white flowers, Meadow Copse and ‘tweaked’ Honesty (Lunaria annua ‘alba’) seed heads.
+From above: Sorbus sargentiana leaves, Sedum ‘Autumn Joy’, Clematis viticella ‘Polish Spirit’, lower copse with Saxifrage fortunei rubrifolia, meadow copse and ‘tweaked’ Honesty, Lunaria annua ‘alba’, seed heads.